stels2250/hlk_ld2402_esphome/README.md

 - Micromovement detection: up to 4m radius
 - Static presence: up to 4m radius
 - Static lying person: up to 3m radius

+### Configuration Requirements

+For optimal performance:
+- UART TX/RX pins should be hardware UART, not software emulated
+- Baud rate must be exactly 115200, 8N1
+- Power supply should be stable 3.3V or 5V with proper regulation
+- Allow 30-60 seconds after power-up for radar module initialization
+- Mount securely to avoid vibrations that trigger false detections

 ## License